Grant Submission Deadlines Policy

-All proposals and applications for external funding by faculty and staff, including subrecipient commitment forms and other materials involving KSU in grant applications submitted by other institutions, must be reviewed by and submitted in coordination with the Office of Grants and Sponsored Programs.
-The University is not obligated to accept awards for proposals that are not submitted through the Office.
+All proposals and applications for external funding by faculty and staff, including subrecipient commitment forms and other materials involving KSU in grant applications submitted by other institutions, must be reviewed by and submitted in coordination with the Office of Research and Innovation (ORI) Sponsored Programs Services (SPS).
+ORI is the only delegate to accept and submit proposals on behalf of KSU.

 Roles and Responsibilities